British Study Centres School of English

-British Study Centres (BSC) is a group of English language schools consisting of eight adult language schools and seventeen junior centres, including the City Football Language School in partnership with Manchester City, with the majority of schools and centres based in the UK.
-The head office is located in Brighton & Hove, East Sussex.
-Today, British Study Centres (BSC) specialises in English language training for adults and young learners, teacher training courses for UK and overseas teachers and University Pathway programmes in partnership with NCUK.
+British Study Centres was a group of English language schools consisting of eight adult language schools and seventeen junior centres, including the City Football Language School in partnership with Manchester City, with the majority of schools and centres based in the UK.
+The head office was located in Brighton & Hove, East Sussex.
+When in operation, British Study Centres specialised in English language training for adults and young learners, teacher training courses for UK and overseas teachers and University Pathway programmes in partnership with NCUK.

 History and location

-British Study Centres has its roots in distance learning courses from the 1930s onwards (a precursor to the Open University which grew up in the 1960s), branching off from its sister company West London College which offers further and higher education courses in 1996.
-The first school was opened in Oxford, and after a location move in 2008, it occupiesd the four-floor building of Oxenford House in the centre of the town.
+British Study Centres had its roots in distance learning courses from the 1930s onwards (a precursor to the Open University which grew up in the 1960s), branching off from its sister company West London College which offered further and higher education courses in 1996.
+The first school was opened in Oxford, and after a location move in 2008, it occupied the four-floor building of Oxenford House in the centre of the town.
 In 2002 the second college was opened in Brighton, and in 2004 a third school opened in Marylebone, central London.
 A fourth school opened in Bournemouth in May 2010 as well as a specialist teacher training facility in central Oxford which opened later that year.
 The college's head office moved from Hannah House to Duke Street, opposite Selfridges and adjoining Oxford Street, in early 2010.
 These schools have now closed down.

 In 2008, the company moved into the young learners market with the acquisition of 'ICH' (International College Holidays), a provider of vacation courses to children.
-Since acquiring ICH, British Study Centres has offered junior courses at independent schools in Ardingly, Cheltenham and Wycliffe.
-The company has added a fourth UK centre in Brockenhurst, in 2013.
+Since acquiring ICH, British Study Centres offered junior courses at independent schools in Ardingly, Cheltenham and Wycliffe.
+The company added a fourth UK centre in Brockenhurst, in 2013.

 Across its adult schools and junior centres there was an annual intake of 7500 students consisting of approximately 80 nationalities in 2010.